 Do I have to file an accident report if the police respond to the accident scene?

-No. If you are involved in an accident and a police officer responds to the scene, you are not required to provide any forms unless you receive a letter from the department.
+No. If you are involved in an accident and a police officer responds to the scene, you are not required to complete or submit any forms, unless you receive a letter from the department.

 What if the police don’t respond?
 Do I have to file an accident report?

 Yes.
 If law enforcement does not respond to the accident scene and the accident resulted in property damage or injuries, you must complete and file a Colorado Accident Report.
-You can obtain an online Accident Report form using the Colorado Online Accident Reporting System, or you can download the Accident Report and mail it to the State of Colorado Motor Vehicle Division at:
+You can report an accident online at the Colorado DMV, or you can download the Accident Report and mail it to:

 Colorado Motor Vehicle Division